What is HIV?

 Normally, the body’s immune system would fight off such a virus, but HIV stops this from happening by infecting the cells that fight off infection.

 The virus can live in the body for years without causing obvious damage, though it will continue replicating over this time.

 There’s currently no cure for HIV; once a person is diagnosed with the virus it stays in their system for life.
 There are, however, many quality medications available to help people who live with HIV.

 Strict adherence to antiretroviral regimens (ARVs) can dramatically slow the disease's progress as well as prevent secondary infections and complications.

 What we do

-Lakes DHB HIV Service provides ongoing healthcare support for individuals living with HIV.
+Te Whatu Ora Lakes HIV Service provides ongoing healthcare support for individuals living with HIV.